 Just a month of being immersed in nature has brought about a dramatic shift in my mental state.
 Further, it feels as though the emotional blocks unfreezing, my brain feels like parts of it are loosening, which releases the misalignments in my twisted spine.

-It has come as a surprise how just being in nature has brought about a change in my heath.
-However, science has proved that nature is indeed the best cure for stress related ailments and other health problems.
+It has come as a surprise how just being in nature has brought about a change in my health.
+However, science has proved that nature is indeed the best cure for stress-related ailments and other health problems.

 What is Ecopsychology

-I have felt myself getting more calmer and less reactive.
+I have felt myself getting calmer and less reactive.
 Which is such a big step for those of us suffering from the effects of CPTSD.
-Being hyper-sensitive and hyper-vigilant, hyper-everything are our default mental states.
+Being hyper-sensitive and hyper-vigilant, hyper-everything is our default mental state.

 Nature Deprivation Affects On Health

-More and more studies show the detrimental affect of being indoors glued to our smartphones and computers.
+More and more studies show the detrimental effect of being indoors glued to our smartphones and computers.
 Excessive screen time is associated with increased fatigue, depression, anxiety, ADHD in children, and poor concentration.

 Research is showing that people who live closer to green space have fewer health complaints and live longer and that the green space itself is a stress buffer, helping people cope better with life’s adversity.
 This is attributed to the invisible chemicals (called phytoncides) in some trees which help reduce stress hormones, lower anxiety, and improve blood pressure and immunity.